 Under the MPP and MPF Program, each FHLBank manages the interest-rate risk, prepayment option risk, and liquidity risk of the fixed-rate mortgage loans in which it holds an interest, while the PFI manages the origination and servicing activities.
 For conventional mortgage loans held in an FHLBank's portfolio, the FHLBank and the PFI share in the credit risk pursuant to a master commitment because the PFI is required to provide a measure of credit-loss protection to the FHLBank(s) holding interests in loans generated by the PFI.
 For government-guaranteed or -insured mortgage loans, the servicer provides and maintains a guarantee or insurance from the applicable government agency.
-The servicer is responsible for compliance with all government agency requirements and for obtaining the benefit of the applicable guarantee or insurance with respect to defaulted government-guaranteed or -insured mortgage loans that are not recovered from the issuer or the guarantor are absorbed by the servicer.
+The servicer is responsible for compliance with all government agency requirements and for obtaining the benefit of the applicable guarantee or insurance with respect to defaulted government-guaranteed or -insured mortgage loans.
+Any losses incurred on these government-guaranteed or -insured mortgage loans that are not recovered from the issuer or the guarantor are absorbed by the servicer.
 (See Note 10 - Allowance for Credit Losses - Credit Enhancements to the accompanying combined financial statements and Financial Discussion and Analysis - Risk Management - Credit Risk - Mortgage Loans Held for Portfolio for a detailed discussion of the credit enhancement and risk sharing arrangements and loan product information for these programs.)